mehreennwhy/DSA-Circular-Linked-List/README.md

 -TASK 2
 Approach:
 Storing the Number: Store the 1024-bit number in a linked list, with each node holding up to 64 bits of the number (or 19 decimal digits).
-Primality Testing: Use the probabilistic Miller-Rabin test to check if the number is prime, leveraging modular arithmetic on the linked list representation.
-Memory Optimization: Manage memory by minimizing node usage and performing arithmetic directly on the linked list nodes without overflow.
+Primality Testing: Use the probabilistic Miller-Rabin test to check if the number is prime Memory Optimization: Manage memory by minimizing node usage and performing arithmetic directly on the linked list nodes without overflow.
 Assumptions:
 Random Number: The 1024-bit number is truly random and evenly distributed.
 Node Size: Each linked list node stores up to 64-bit numbers (max 19 digits per node).
-Probabilistic Accuracy: Miller-Rabin’s probabilistic test is sufficiently accurate with multiple iterations.
+Probabilistic Accuracy: test divisibility by small prime numbers (up to some reasonable limit) using modular arithmetic across the nodes of the linked list.
 Challenges:
 Linked List Arithmetic: Implement efficient modular arithmetic across nodes representing parts of the large number.
-Modular Exponentiation: Handle modular exponentiation with numbers split across linked list nodes while avoiding overflow.
 Performance: Balancing the time complexity of a 1024-bit primality test with efficient memory usage.